tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 }
 ```

-- But a better name for this function would be Parabola, to describe to the reader of our code the relationship.
+- But a better name for this function would be Parabola, to describe the relationship to the reader of our code.
 - If we are making things that don't have an obvious relationship between the input and the output, we are not accomplishing the spirit of FP.
 - The goal is to create relationships that are obvious to the reader of our code.
 - **The definition of a function: the semantic relationship between input and computed output**.